amalone341/YARA-L-Work/README.md

   * `HIGH`: The activity in this rule indicates activity that should be looked into.
 These rules may have higher false positive rates.
   * `MEDIUM`: Rule that fingerprints interesting activity associated with TTPs.
 When in coordination with other MEDIUM rules on the same host/user the activity should be elevated
   * `LOW`: Informational rule or rule to display activity of interest
+* status:
+  * `Experimental`: Rule still needs some testing/tuning to be reliable
+  * `Testing`: Rule is pretty consitent but needs some tuning and review of matches to be reliable
+  * `Stable` : I believe the rule and need to look at it whenever its `high` or `critical`